secure-coding-guide/en/4_using_technology_in_a_safe_way.md

 7. Use the explicit Intents with the class specified to call an activity in the same application.
-8. Sensitive information can be sent only by putExtra() since the destination activity is in the same application.[^1]
+8. Sensitive information can be sent only by putExtra() since the destination activity is in the same application.
+[1]_
 9. Handle the received result data carefully and securely, even though the data comes from an activity within the same application.

+..
+[1] Caution: Unless points 1, 2 and 6 are abided by, there is a risk that Intents may be read by a third party.
+Please refer to sections 4.1.2.2 and 4.1.2.3 for more details.
 ```

 PrivateUserActivity.java